 Both watches are good for general lifestyle tracking and multi-sport tracking, but I find the Charge 2 to be better at sports tracking and to be more convenient thanks to its many features and customizations.
 Also, since its app is so great, intuitive and user-friendly, the Charge 2 offers a great all-around experience.
-The Charge 2 feels like a more encompassing health watch, and it can help you track and improve your health even if workouts aren’t a major part of your days.
+The Fitbit Charge 2 Heart Rate + Fitness Wristband, Black, Large (US Version), 1 Count feels like a more encompassing health watch, and it can help you track and improve your health even if workouts aren’t a major part of your days.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.